HDuy-Dev/tickup/.github/ISSUE_TEMPLATE/🦄-feature-request.md

----
-name: "\U0001F984 Feature Request"
+name: 🦄 Feature Request
-about: Suggest an idea for a new feature or enhancement
+description: Suggest an idea for a new feature or enhancement
 title: "[FEAT]: "
-labels: feature ⭐️
+labels: ["feature"]
-assignees: HDuy-Dev
+assignees: ["techmely"]

----
+body:
   - type: markdown
     attributes:
       value: |
         Thanks for taking the time to complete this feature!